 Press BACK as many times as necessary.
 Each time BACK is pressed the previous item or menu returns.
-The Setup will exit by itself if not used for 5 minutes to prevent the potential of a burned-in on-screen image.
+The menu will exit if not used for 5 minutes to prevent a burned-in on-screen image.

 SETTING UP THE PROCESSOR